oracle-devrel/devo.tutorials/lol-optimizer-using-oci-extraction-processing.md

 ```

 In this screenshot, I create a set of request URLs to get challenger, grandmaster, and master players.
 I want to get all players in all available servers, as well as all queue types.
-So I will focus on getting data from Solo Queue (where a player can only play together or with a duo partner, and the remainder of the team is composed of random teammates) and Flex Queue (where teams of up to 5 people can be built).
+So I  focus on getting data from Solo Queue (where a player can only play together or with a duo partner, and the remainder of the team is composed of random teammates) and Flex Queue (where teams of up to 5 people can be built).

 In order to expand my initial dataset I firstly considered getting all players above Master’s ELO, but as my dataset grew, I had enough active players, so after a while I decided to only consider new challenger players as an addition to my player collection.

-Note that if you want to reproduce this code, you will need your own API key and insert it as a header parameter.
+Note that if you want to reproduce this code, you  need your own API key and insert it as a header parameter.

 ```python
 for x in request_urls: